A primer on semiconvex functions in general potential theories: First order theory

 Each $p \in \de u(x)$ will be called a \emph{subgradient} of $u$ at $x$, and we will say that {\em $u$ is subdifferentiable at $x$} if $\de u(x) \neq \emptyset$. \end{definition}

 \begin{remark} Geometrically, this means that the hyperplane which is the graph of the affine function $u(x) + \pair{p}{\cdot - x}$ over $X$ is a supporting hyperplane from below at $x$ for the epigraph of $u$, for all $p \in \de u(x)$.
-One can also say that if $u$ is subdifferentiable at $x$, then $x$ belongs to the {\em (global) lower contact set of $u$}.
+One can also say that if $u$ is subdifferentiable at $x$, then $x$ belongs to the {\em (global) lower contact set of $u$}, using a terminology which will be introduced in \Cref{chap:SCUCJ}.
 Moreover, one should note the simple but useful fact that $x$ is a global minimum point for $u$ if and only if $0 \in \de u(x)$.
 In particular, all functions are subdifferentiable at global minima. \end{remark}